 Oris Robertson Study in Mexico Scholarship

-Although Oris Robertson left an impression in the Latin American art world, he left a legacy at The University of Texas at Brownsville and Texas Southmost College.
+Although Oris Robertson left an impression in the Latin American art world, he left a legacy at The University of Texas at Brownsville.
 Robertson was active in the Brownsville community, having taught art classes at the Art League where many local artists benefited from his lessons.

 Robertson’s paintings have been shown in various galleries in the United States and Mexico, including the Wright Gallery in New York.
 Some paintings were also auctioned at the Latin American Art Show at Sotheby’s.